Karthik150502-2/resizify-images/README.md

 ![image](https://github.com/user-attachments/assets/43919649-eccb-4b56-8690-abf73071efbf)

-14. Go back to you partners dashboard, and select the app that you had created.
+14. Go back to your partners dashboard, and select the app that you had created.

 15. From the options in menu at left, click on configurations.